 02 Feb Climate Change Blog Series: Problems with Pesticides and Pipelines (Fall 2015 Report of Canada’s Commissioner of the Environment and Sustainable Development)

 This is the second post in the Environmental Law Centre’s blog series exploring climate change law in Canada.
 This blog series will provide updates on climate change law developments and include insights from our related law reform research.
 This blog series is generously funded by the Alberta Law Foundation.
+In this post, we look at Problems with pesticides and pipelines: the CESD Report on pesticide safety, the oversight of federally regulated pipelines, and the progress of federal departments in implementing sustainable development strategies.

 At our third annual Green Regs and Ham Breakfast event in Calgary last October 2015, our keynote speaker was Julie Gelfand, Canada’s Commissioner of Environment and Sustainable Development (the CESD).
 At that time, Ms. Gelfand was not at liberty to discuss the CESD’s ongoing environmental audit, other than to provide a sneak peek that her report would deal with pesticides and pipelines.